Skip to content

 DAMs are best for finished assets that are approved for distribution because that is what they were designed to do.
 However, DAMs will struggle with raw assets like b-roll footage, audio, video, or animation project files and post-production workflows.
 When creative teams are expected to manage raw assets and finished assets in one DAM, it can be frustrating because DAMs are not made for this.

 In practice, production teams in the film, broadcast, or video industry would use MAM to manage, store, and work with video files for video post-production workflows.
-But if your branding and marketing require managing still images, graphics, or textual content, then DAM software would be a good choice.
+But if your branding and marketing require management of still images, graphics, or textual content, then DAM software would be a good choice.

-MAM technology has developed significantly in recent years and is defying old expectations.
-Old blanket statements like "MAM is just for large video files" or "MAM is just for media and entertainment companies" don't hold true anymore.
+MAM technology has developed significantly in recent years, and use cases have evolved.
+Old blanket statements like "MAM is just for large video files" or "MAM is just for media and entertainment companies" no longer hold true.

-While a MAM is the go-to solution for film and TV production, the rising demand for video is touching every industry.
+While a MAM is still the go-to solution for film and TV production, the rising demand for video is touching every industry.
 Major changes in the way companies engage their market with media are fueling the shift to video-centric solutions.
-A recent poll found that 97% of companies have moved at least part of their digital marketing in-house.
-This shift has been driven largely by changing consumer demands, and 42% of organizations have increased their volume of production as a result.
-This is possible because media production technology has become more accessible.
+Recent analysis shows that in 2025, some 89% of businesses use video as a marketing tool, up from 61% in 2016.
+With more types of companies producing video content, there is a far greater need for MAM.

 At iconik, we’re on the leading edge of media management technology.
-So much so that we’ve defied the traditional boundaries of asset management categories (MAM, DAM, PAM) in our commitment to solve the problem of finding and using media.
-As a result, iconik is an extremely affordable, flexible solution to accommodate the rising demand for media management in businesses of every size.
-To date, iconik is used as a media management solution, a collaboration hub, a one-stop shop for post-production, and a platform to build and tie together complex media systems.
+We’ve defied the traditional boundaries of asset management categories (MAM, DAM, PAM) in our commitment to solving the problem of finding and using media. iconik is an extremely affordable, flexible solution built to accommodate the rising demand for media management in businesses of every size.
+The platform is now used by an enormous range of organizations, from ‘typical’ media firms (like VICE Media or CineSys) to a huge range of businesses in diverse sectors (think higher education, the charity sector, or agribusinesses) that are now producing and publishing video at scale. iconik serves an ever-growing range of firms as a media management solution, a collaboration hub, a one-stop shop for post-production, and a platform to build and tie together complex media systems.

 Give iconik a try